 Try Out Bodyboarding

 The waves at Kua Bay are perfect for bodyboarding, especially for little kids!
 On a good day, you’ll see at least half a dozen kids around five years old, releasing their inner adrenaline junkies on those waves.
-In other words, if it’s great for kids, it’ll also be great for a beginner learning how to bodyboard!
-And if you plan on bringing a little one on your trip to the islands, consider bringing a bodyboard along too.
+And if it’s great for kids, it’ll also be great for a beginner learning how to bodyboard!

 Try Out Cliff Jumping